SAGEO Arena: A Realistic Environment for Evaluating Search-Augmented Generative Engine Optimization: Implementation Details

 \section{Implementation Details}

 We instantiate the pipeline described in Section~\ref{sec:pipeline} with the following configuration.
 We segment document body text into passages of 256 tokens with a 64-token overlap.
 During indexing, we assign equal weights across structural fields and chunked passages to establish a controlled and fair baseline.
 In practice, search engines apply varying weights to different fields~\cite{elastic-app-search-relevance-tuning}; however, adopting uniform weights ensures that observed visibility changes stem from optimization strategies rather than field-specific biases.
-Nevertheless, our modular design allows researchers to configure alternative weighting schemes as needed.
 We retrieve the top-$100$ passages per query and rescore them using Qwen3-Reranker-4B~\cite{qwen3embedding}.
-For generation, the top-$10$ candidates are retained for response synthesis, using gpt-5-mini as the default generation model.
+For generation, the top-$10$ candidates are retained for response synthesis, using GPT-5-mini as the default generation model.
 For each test query, we first establish a baseline by running the query through the full search pipeline, then randomly select a target document from the top-$10$ candidates that enter the generation stage (i.e., ranked within the top-$10$ after reranking), ensuring sufficient relevance to the test query.
-All SAGEO optimization strategies are implemented using GPT-5-mini with strategy-specific prompts following~\citet{aggarwal2024geo} for the eight content modification strategies, \citet{puerto2025c} for All-in-One, and~\citet{wu2025generative} for AutoGEO.
-We apply each strategy under three optimization scopes, body text only, structural fields only, or both, to study how different document components contribute to visibility at each pipeline stage.
+All SAGEO optimization strategies are implemented using GPT-5-mini with strategy-specific prompts following~\cite{aggarwal2024geo} for the eight content modification strategies, \cite{puerto2025c} for All-in-One, and~\cite{wu2025generative} for AutoGEO.